 Which Disney World resort is the most kid-friendly?

-Saying all of them are kid-friendly makes for a short and ultimately not very helpful guide, so we’re going to break them down as best we can.
+Saying all of them are kid-friendly makes for a short and ultimately not very helpful guide, so I’m going to break them down as best I can.

-But again, we must stress, my kids would probably sell my wife and me for a week’s vacation at even the lowest-ranked hotel on the list.
+But again, my kids would probably sell my wife and me for a week’s vacation at even the lowest-ranked hotel on the list.

 Overall, Disney has four levels of resorts: